gabe00122/personal-site/src/posts/valm.md

 ## Why critics fell out of favor

 Historically, learned value functions for LLM PPO have usually taken one of two forms.
 The first is to train a value model at roughly LLM scale, which is expensive.
 The second is to attach a small value head to the final hidden state before the language-model projection.
 This is much cheaper, but it creates a different problem: the final hidden state is tightly coupled to the next-token distribution.
-Because almost every direction in the final latent affects the logits, attaching a value loss there risks fighting the policy objective while also not using the most useful representation within the base model for long-horizon prediction.
+Because almost every direction in the final latent affects the logits, attaching a value loss there risks fighting the policy objective while also not using the most useful representation within the base model for calculating a belief state.

 GRPO, on the other hand, has a different failure mode: when a partial reward is dense but a larger reward is sparse, the group normalization gives the dense reward more weight than the larger but sparse reward, creating a bias that can produce strong attractors.